Helping to rebuild your life following a workplace injury

 Other alternatives for funding a workplace injury claim can include legal expenses insurance and trade union funding, where available.

 Feeling confused or uncertain about making a claim for a workplace injury?
 We have answered some of the most frequently asked questions about personal injury claims.

 Why use Wheelers Solicitors for accident at work claims?

 With many years of experience pursuing everything from straightforward to highly complex workplace injury claims, our lawyers have recovered millions of pounds in compensation for a wide range of clients.

 Unlike many Personal Injury firms who tend to delegate much of the work involved in a claim to inexperienced or poorly qualified “Paralegals”, “Litigation Executives” or “Case Handlers” we guarantee that the person to conduct of your case will be a fully qualified and experienced solicitor specialising in personal injury claims.

 Together our solicitors have many years’ experience of successfully winning compensation for victims of accidents at work covering virtually every type of workplace injury against employers large and small, including major institutions such as the Ministry of Defence.

 With strong skills in Alternative Dispute Resolution (ADR) we can typically resolve most claims through an out-of-court settlement, making the process faster, easier and less costly for you.
 However, where court action is required, we have the skills and experience to ensure you have the very best possible representation.

-Wheelers LLP is regulated by the Solicitors Regulation Authority (SRA) providing assurance that we continually meet the highest legal standards.
+Wheelers Solicitors is regulated by the Solicitors Regulation Authority (SRA) providing assurance that we continually meet the highest legal standards.